-- An identification of the challenges of intelligent systems health management (ISHM) technology maturation (to determine the most cost-effective approach to achieving maturation) [23]; - A study on the selection and planning of deployment of prototype software [21].
+- An identification of the challenges of intelligent systems health management (ISHM) technology maturation (to determine the most cost-effective approach to achieving maturation; Feather et al. 2008c); - A study on the selection and planning of deployment of prototype software (Feather et al. 2008b).

 Our third, and most important reason to use DDP in our research is that the tool is representative of other requirements modeling tools in widespread use.
 At its core, DDP is a set of influences expressed in a hierarchy, augmented with the occasional equation.
 Edges in the hierarchy have weights that strengthen or weaken influences that flow along those edges.
-At this level of abstraction, DDP is just another form of QOC [64] or a quantitative variant of Mylopoulos' s qualitative soft goal graphs [54].
+At this level of abstraction, DDP is just another form of QOC (Shum and Hammond 1994) or a quantitative variant of Mylopoulos's qualitative soft goal graphs (Mylopoulos et al. 1999).

-4 Model Inputs and Outputs
+4 Model inputs and outputs